 We gave quite a few zucchini away in the “Free Extras” stand in our front yard, and I dehydrated about 30 cups of it to be used later in baking, etc. This was a new experiment for me, but it takes up SO MUCH LESS space.
 I am excited to see how we like it.
 Rehydrate and bake should be all there is to it.

 We have a few more that we picked the other day, I’m not sure yet what I’m going to do with them.
 However, I did see a recipe from Free Thyme Living the other day on Instagram for Pizza-Stuffed Zucchini that I would like to try.
 And, A Meal in Mind shared this yummy Peach and Raspberry Smoothie that has ZUCCHINI snuck into it.
-There are literally SO MANY things you can do with zucchini.
+There are SO MANY things you can do with zucchini.

 So, the next time a neighbor knocks on your door and asks if you’d like a huge zucchini, say, “Yes please!”